lorenzobandini/LorenzoBandini/README.md

 # 💫 About Me:
-👋 Hi, I’m Lorenzo Bandini but you can call me "Bando"<br>👀 I'm interested in discovering more and more programming languages<br>🌱 I’m currently learning C, verilog and assebly<br>💞️ I’m looking to collaborate on something to improve myself<br>📫 How to reach me: lboa@hotmail.it
+👋 Hi, I’m Lorenzo Bandini but you can call me "Bando"<br>👀 I'm interested in discovering more and more programming languages<br>🌱 I’m currently learning C and Java<br>💞️ I’m looking to collaborate on something to improve myself<br>📫 How to reach me: lboa@hotmail.it

 ## 🌐 Socials: